-Next year's general fund budget was determined based on a slight increase in the district base and tax rate.
+Next year's general fund budget was determined based on a slight increase in the district base and a slight decrease in tax rate.
 Some of the significant capital asset items approved in this year's budget will be deferred to subsequent years.